prabhleenn/CODSOFT/README.md

     - Organized files for each task, with clear documentation and code. <br>

 📁 Project Description:

-<br> - TASK 1: CUSTOMER CHURN PREDICTION
+    - TASK 1: CUSTOMER CHURN PREDICTION
-     <br> Overview - A model to predict customer churn for a subscription- based service or business.
+              Overview - A model to predict customer churn for a subscription- based service or business.
 Used historical customer data, including
               features like usage behavior and customer demographics.
-  <br>    Algorithms Used - Random Forest and Gradient Boosting to predict churn.
+              Algorithms Used - Random Forest and Gradient Boosting to predict churn.

-  <br>    Features - <p> 1) Implementation of Random Forest classifier for churn prediction.<br>
+              Features-  1) Implementation of Random Forest classifier for churn prediction.
-                     2) Utilization of Gradient Boosting classifier for accurate churn prediction.<br>
+                         2) Utilization of Gradient Boosting classifier for accurate churn prediction.
-                     3) Evaluation of model performance using relevant metrics (accuracy, precision, recall, F1-score).</p>
+                         3) Evaluation of model performance using relevant metrics (accuracy, precision, recall, F1-score).